9 Things to Do in Lucca When You’re Not Bike Riding | Lucca Cycling Club

 Imagine an entire town getting together to celebrate their traditions around food.
 Now imagine that town in the heart of Tuscany, where so many Western culinary traditions emanate from, and where everyone is family.

 Welcome to the Sagra, when communities come together to—well—eat, drink, and be merry.
-As much a celebration as a cultural preservation, you’ll see eye-searing roadside posters pedaling during the summer months, ones advertising Sagras far and wide.
+As much a celebration as cultural preservation, you’ll see eye-searing roadside posters pedaling during the summer months, ones advertising Sagras far and wide.

 My picks for the best?
 Sagra di Oliva Dolce di Matraia and Sagra della Zuppa di Aquilea, but you’ll be hard-pressed to find a bad one.
 Pro tip: Bring cash because they often don’t take credit cards.